-- Higgs exotic decays of $H \to XX \to 4f$ where the intermediate resonant particle X mass is below 10 GeV.
-This scenario is particularly motivated by recent discussion about Higgs exotic decay connections to strongly first order electroweak phase transition [148, 149].
-In this region, the particle X can also be easily long-lived, we can consider to extend the study into long-lived particle regime [150]. - Higgs decay into dark shower, where the showered hidden mensons1 can either decay promptly or long-lived, and their decay channel back to the SM can be either hadronic or leptonic.
+This scenario is particularly motivated by recent discussion about Higgs exotic decay connections to strongly first order electroweak phase transition [179, 180].
+In this region, the particle X can also be easily long-lived, we can consider to extend the study into long-lived particle regime [181] Another example is the Higgs decay into dark shower, where the showered hidden mensons can either decay promptly or long-lived, and their decay channel back to the SM can be either hadronic or leptonic.
 The phenomenological study for this class of models are basically widely open due to the challenges of trigger and background at the LHC.
 The process is motivated by generic considerations of hidden sector strong dynamics.
-A more familiar example is the discussion of neutral naturalness [152], but on the other hand, the current studies have been focusing on the Higgs decays into a pair of twin glueballs [153, 154, 150, 155], which is only a subclass of the generic Higgs decays into these final states.
-Furthermore, this dark shower channel is also motivated by variance of the class of models with large number of light scalar embedded, e.g., NNaturalness [156], EW scale as a trigger [157], eletroweak symmetry delayed- or non-restoration [158, 159, 160, 161], etc.
+A more familiar example is the discussion of neutral naturalness [183], but on the other hand, the current studies have been focusing on the Higgs decays into a pair of twin glueballs [184, 185, 181, 186], which is only a subclass of the generic Higgs decays into these final states.
+Furthermore, this dark shower channel is also motivated by variance of the class of models with large number of light scalar embedded, e.g., NNaturalness [187], EW scale as a trigger [188], electroweak symmetry delayed- or non-restoration [189, 190, 191, 192], etc.